 - You will need to understand your PPO, HMO or fee-for-service plan and work within that system.
 Some of these plans only cover your costs if you work with care providers within the system.

 - Some Part C plans offer prescription drug coverage, and some do not.
 If your plan does not include prescription drug coverage, you may able to enroll in a Medicare Prescription Drug Plan (Part D).
-Medicare Part C and D, together, comprise a complete plan in the event that your Advantage plan does not cover prescriptions.
+Medicare Part C and D, together, make up a complete plan in the event that your Advantage plan does not cover prescriptions.

 Working with a local independent agent who specializes in health insurance is one of the best ways to get all of the information you need to make an informed choice and get the coverage you need.